Holic75/Baldurs-gate-dnd-3.5/README.md

 - Quiet Death: starting from level 10 every time Assassin slays an enemy she becomes invisible for 30 seconds.
 - High Savingthrows vs. Death and vs. Polymorph.
 Disadvantages:
-– Does not receive bonus feats at levels 4, 12, 20 and 25 as trueclass thieves do.
+– Receives bonus feats only at levels 22 and 28.
 – May only distribute 10 skill points per level among thieving skills (20 points at level 1)

 ### SWASHBUCKLER